opynfinance/GammaProtocol/docs/contracts-documentation/Oracle.md

 - `_expiryTimestamp`: expiry timestamp

-- `_price`: the asset price at expiry
+- `_price`: asset price at expiry

 ### Event `DisputerUpdated(address newDisputer)`

-emits an event when disputer is updated
+emits an event when the disputer is updated

 ### Event `PricerUpdated(address asset, address pricer)`

-emits an event when an pricer updated for a specific asset
+emits an event when the pricer is updated for an asset

 ### Event `PricerLockingPeriodUpdated(address pricer, uint256 lockingPeriod)`

-emits an event when a locking period updated for a specific oracle
+emits an event when the locking period is updated for a pricer

 ### Event `PricerDisputePeriodUpdated(address pricer, uint256 disputePeriod)`

-emits an event when a dispute period updated for a specific oracle
+emits an event when the dispute period is updated for a pricer

 ### Event `ExpiryPriceUpdated(address asset, uint256 expirtyTimestamp, uint256 price, uint256 onchainTimestamp)`

-emits an event when price is updated for a specific asset
+emits an event when an expiry price is updated for a specific asset

 ### Event `ExpiryPriceDisputed(address asset, uint256 expiryTimestamp, uint256 disputedPrice, uint256 newPrice, uint256 disputeTimestamp)`

-emits an event when owner dispute a asset price during dispute period
+emits an event when the disputer disputes a price during the dispute period